jan-bogaerts/mark/src/markdownCode.md

 - the view monitors the position-tracking service for changes to the currently selected text-fragment.
   - when this changes update the content of the currently active tab by setting the selected value of the first combobox to the header-title of the text-fragment.

 ## services

-- The application makes use of a number of services to perform actions that are often shared across multiple components.
+### dialog service
+- the dialog service provides a common interface for other components and services to show dialog boxes.
+- the service can show a dialog box for errors, warnings and info.
-- all service functions that the user can trigger directly, should do proper error handling so that when an error occurs, a dialog box is shown to the user.
+- all actions or functions that the user can trigger from a component, should be wrapped in a proper error handler so that when an error occurs, an electron dialog box is shown to the user with details on the error.
-- The dialogBox of the electron app should be used to display errors.

 ### Theme service
 - The theme service is responsible for managing the currently selected theme.